by Julie Coulter Bellon

 Not enough, she thought.
 Or I wouldn’t still be here.

 But before she could finish that thought, an explosion rumbled through the old complex.
-Ceiling tiles fell on her torso, and she flinched against the pain, but with her hands and feet shackled, she couldn’t protect herself.
+Ceiling tiles fell on her torso, and she flinched, but with her hands and feet shackled, she couldn’t protect herself.

-Saif took the three steps to the door and yanked it open.
-“Waheed!” he shouted, but his guard didn’t answer back.
+Saif took three steps to the door and yanked it open.
+“Waheed!” he shouted, but his guard didn’t answer.
 Saif shut the door again and came around to unshackle her.
 His fingers were clumsy as gunshots sounded outside.

 He grabbed her arm again and pulled her off the table.
-She set her foot down on the floor and cried out in pain.
+She set her foot on the floor and cried out in pain.
 Saif didn’t slow down, and dragged her to the door.
 Before he could touch the handle, though, it burst open and three men in full combat gear rushed in.
-Saif tried to push her in front of him, but her feet were too tender, and she dropped to the floor.
+Saif tried to push Zaya in front of him, but her foot was too tender, and she dropped to the floor.
 Everything was moving so fast, but felt like slow motion.
-The men were yelling for Saif to get on the ground, and she turned her head to see him do it.
+The men were pointing guns and yelling for Saif to get on the ground.
+She turned her head in time to see Saif point a gun toward the tac team leader, but he didn’t even have time to blink, much less pull the trigger before he was killed.

+Saif’s body dropped heavily to the floor next to her.
 Am I dreaming?
-The men’s voices were a mix of American and British accents.
+The men’s combat boots surrounded her, their voices a mix of American and British accents.
 Could Julian have finally found me?

 The obvious team leader, dressed in black, leaned over her and she blinked up at him.
 “We’re going to get you out of here, Z.”

 Z. No one called her that except her closest friends.
 Hope swelled in her chest.
-She was found!
+This had to be Griffin Force.
+She just couldn’t place the voice yet.

 He put his hands out as if he wanted to help her stand, but hesitated.
 “You’re pretty banged up,” he said carefully, looking her in the eye.
 “It’d probably be best if I carry you.”

-Zaya could only stare, her tongue thick, with tears clogging the back of her throat.
+Zaya could only stare, her tongue thick, tears clogging the back of her throat.
 It was over.
 The nightmare was over.
-Nodding was all she could manage and she didn’t protest when he put her in a fireman’s carry and they hustled toward the door.
+Nodding was all she could manage, and she didn’t protest when he put her in a fireman’s carry and they hustled toward the door.

-From her perch over his shoulder she lifted her head to see Saif spread-eagled on the floor, his hands zip-tied behind his back.
+From her perch over his shoulder she lifted her head to see Saif’s body on the floor.
+Rage filled her again.
+His death had been so easy.
+No suffering.
+No torture or threats or prayers for death.
 Part of her wanted them to stop.
-To let her mete out some justice for everything he’d done to her.
-But the more part of her just wanted to be free.
+To somehow let her mete out justice for everything he’d done to her.
+But it was over now, and she just wanted to be free.
 To go home.

 A tear slipped out and blazed a trail into her hair as her rescuers rushed down the hallway of her prison.
-Deep down, she knew, even if they got out of there, too much had happened.
+Deep down, she knew, even if they got out of there, that too much had happened for her to ever go back.
 Nothing would ever be the same again.Not even home.